theelefit22/Service_TheEleFit/AICOACH_FIREBASE_INTEGRATION.md

 4. Shows conversation metadata, timestamps, and request parameters

 ### Key Features:
-- **Comprehensive Data Storage**: All AI responses are saved with complete request parameters
-- **Backend Parameter Tracking**: Every parameter sent to backend APIs is stored
-- **User Profile Integration**: Complete user profile data is included
-- **Request/Response Mapping**: Full traceability of what was sent and received
+- **Data Structure Compliance**: Data is stored in the exact format specified (timestamp, user email, user name, profile option, conditional data, plan data)
+- **Storage Efficiency**: Only necessary data is stored (no extra metadata)
+- **Conditional Storage**: Either profile details or free style prompt are stored based on user choice
+- **Plan Data Focus**: Only meal and workout plan data is stored (no extra data)
 - **History Display**: Users can view their conversation history with request details
-- **Metadata Tracking**: Rich metadata is stored for analytics
+- **Metadata Tracking**: Essential metadata is stored for analytics
 - **Search Functionality**: Conversations can be searched by content
 - **Statistics**: Conversation statistics are available

 ### Data Captured for Each Interaction:

-#### 1. **Complete Plan Generation**
+#### When Profile is Used ('yes'):
+- Timestamp
+- User email
-- User prompt
+- User name
-- User details (age, weight, height, gender, activity level, goal, target weight, timeline)
+- Profile details (age, gender, height, weight, activity level, target weight, timeline)
-- Backend endpoint used
-- Complete AI response
-- Profile completion status

-#### 2. **Meal Plan Generation**
-- Target calories
-- Dietary restrictions and allergies
-- Health goals
-- Target weight and timeline
-- Streaming status and completed days
-- Complete meal plan response
+- Meal plan content (if generated)

-#### 3. **Workout Plan Generation**
-- Fitness goal and workout focus
-- Number of workout days
-- Target weight and timeline
-- Streaming status
-- Complete workout plan response
+- Workout plan content (if generated)

-#### 4. **Calorie Calculations**
+#### When Free Style Prompt is Used ('no'):
+- Timestamp
-- User details for TDEE calculation
+- User email
-- Calculated calorie data
-- BMR, TDEE, and macro breakdowns
-- Goal-specific recommendations
+- User name
+- Free style prompt
+- Meal plan content (if generated)
+- Workout plan content (if generated)

 ## Usage Example